Green Umbrella's Board of Trustees

-Bill Scheyer, President: Bill is the president of Skyward, the engine behind myNKY, a community-driven five-year strategic work plan designed to elevate Northern Kentucky to new heights.
-Before coming to Skyward, Bill was president of Southbank Partners, Inc. He also previously served as City Administrator for the City of Erlanger.
+Bill Scheyer, Past President: Bill is the former president of Skyward, the engine behind myNKY, a community-driven five-year strategic work plan designed to elevate Northern Kentucky to new heights.
+Before Skyward, Bill was president of Southbank Partners, Inc. He also previously served as City Administrator for the City of Erlanger.
 He is a graduate of NKU and an alumnus of both Leadership Northern Kentucky and the Greater Cincinnati Regional Leadership Forum.

 Chad Edwards: Chad is a past President of Green Umbrella.
 Chad is a principal of emersion DESIGN LLC, the first architecture and engineering firm in the world with a LEED Platinum office, and is currently assisting 6 clients through their climate reduction plans.
 Chad, Ohio's LEED-ND Regionalization Chair, has garnered numerous awards for his urban design, architectural, interior design, research and environmental graphic design work.
 He is an adjunct professor at the University of Cincinnati and is a regular on the national lecture circuit regarding sustainability solutions.
 Chad has been invited to speak to the US Senate, US House of epresentatives and Ohio Governor's office on key environmental policy matters.